CVE-2026-23733: CWE-94: Improper Control of Generation of Code ('Code Injection') in lobehub lobe-chat

 Description

-CVE-2026-23733 is a medium severity vulnerability affecting versions of lobehub's lobe-chat prior to 2.
-0. 0-next.
-180. It involves a stored Cross-Site Scripting (XSS) flaw in the Mermaid artifact renderer, which allows attackers to execute arbitrary JavaScript within the application context.
-This XSS can be escalated to Remote Code Execution (RCE) by exploiting the exposed electronAPI IPC bridge, enabling attackers to run arbitrary system commands on the victim's machine.
-The vulnerability requires local access with high privileges and user interaction, and it affects confidentiality, integrity, and availability.
-The issue is patched in version 2.
-0. 0-next.
+LobeChat is an open source chat application platform.
+Prior to version 2.0.0-next.180, a stored Cross-Site Scripting (XSS) vulnerability in the Mermaid artifact renderer allows attackers to execute arbitrary JavaScript within the application context.
+This XSS can be escalated to Remote Code Execution (RCE) by leveraging the exposed `electronAPI` IPC bridge, allowing attackers to run arbitrary system commands on the victim's machine.
+Version 2.0.0-next.180 patches the issue.

 AI-Powered Analysis